About This Listing

 Relax and enjoy an entire floor of my home in the heart of the Uptown area.
 Easy access to the French Quarter, Garden District, St. Charles Ave mansions, dining, shopping and live music, much within walking distance.
 You'll love it!
 Can sleep 4

 Walk inside, kick off your shoes and let the floor tiles cool your feet.
 Bring your bags into the bedroom, where you have a comfortable queen-size bed and ample closet space, along with an ironing board and iron.
 But who wants to do that on vacation?
 Check out the cozy kitchen and help yourself to the complementary wine, water and soft drinks, or brew yourself a coffee with the Keurig.
 There is a gas range and utensils if you’re in the mood to cook up the Cajun recipe you just discovered, and the grocery store a few blocks away can get you started.
 Or kick back in your huge living room with cable TV and free Wi-Fi as you stretch out on the leather sofa or melt into an oversized chair.
-There is a laptop desk if you need to catch up on emails, and you can even do a light workout with the ab machine, bench and small dumbbells.
-Have a shower in your must-see private bathroom, where you are provided with towels, body wash, shampoo and other amenities as needed.
+There is a laptop desk if you need to catch up on emails, and you can even do a light workout with the ab machine and dumbbells.
+Have a shower in your must-see private bathroom, where you are provided with towels, body wash, shampoo, hair dryer and other amenities as needed.
 You will have over 1000 square feet of space all to yourself!
 Feel free to wander outside and enjoy your coffee or cocktails on the deck, soaking in the southern sun under the branches of a gracious oak tree, or head to the shaded sitting area in the yard to watch neighborhood passersby.
 But you’re here to explore New Orleans, indulge in Mardi Gras or take in Jazz Fest, so walk less than a minute to St. Charles Avenue and hop on the streetcar for a quick ride down to the French Quarter, Audubon Park, or Tulane and Loyola Universities.
 You can also use the bicycles for a leisurely ride around the various and interesting neighborhoods of the Big Easy.
 As they say, “Laissez le bon temps rouler!”
 Let the good times roll.

 Full kitchen.
 Private bath.
 Deck and shaded sitting area in the yard.
 Ample off-street parking.
 Free washer and dryer upon request.
 There is no shared space; you have the entire first floor to yourself with a private entrance.